tripl-ai/arc/docs-src/content/load/index.md

 ## KafkaLoad

 The `KafkaLoad` writes an input `DataFrame` to a target [Kafka](https://kafka.apache.org/) `topic`.
-The input to this stage needs to be a single column dataset of signature `value: string` and is intended to be used after a [JSONTransform](/load/#jsontransform) stage which would prepare the data for sending to the Kafka server.
+The input to this stage needs to be a single column dataset of signature `value: string` - intended to be used after a [JSONTransform](/load/#jsontransform) stage - or a two columns of signature `key: string, value: string` which could be created by a [SQLTransform](/load/#sqltransform) stage.

-In the future additional Transform stages (like `ProtoBufTransform`) could be added to prepare binary payloads instead of just `json` `string`.
+In the future additional Transform stages (like `ProtoBufTransform`) may be added to prepare binary payloads instead of just `json` `string`.

 ### Parameters